AMAIOLAMO/amaiolamo.github.io/_posts/2023-2-5-Value-Modifiers.md

 I called it: Value Modifiers

-here's the repository to it: https://github.com/AMAIOLAMO/Value-Modifiers-CSharp
+here's the repository to it: [Value Modifiers](https://github.com/AMAIOLAMO/Value-Modifiers-CSharp)

 I was inspired by the modifiers from Blender, each object / mesh contains multiple modifiers that modifies the original mesh in some way, but does not destroys the original mesh.